Towards a cure for autoinflammatory disease

 Mevalonate kinase deficiency (MKD) is a lifelong autoinflammatory disease that usually appears in infancy.
 It is characterised by regular episodes of fever often accompanied by rashes, headaches, joint pain, swollen lymph nodes, vomiting and diarrhea.

-Dr Marcia Munoz of the Garvan Institute of Medical Research is undertaking research that could lead to a new treatment for MKD that would revolutionise the lives of children and adults with the disease.
-Dr Munoz and her team have been awarded an AIFA grant of $30,000 to help support this important research.
+Dr Marcia Munoz has been awarded an AIFA grant of $30,000.
+Her team will undertake research that could lead to a new treatment for MKD that will revolutionise the lives of children and adults with the disease.

 MKD is caused by mutations in an essential enzyme, mevalonate kinase.
 This disrupts a process called protein prenylation that is required for the function of all cells, including those in the gastrointestinal tract.
 According to Dr. Munoz, exactly how loss of protein prenylation leads to inflammation in MKD is still unknown; and treatments aim to dampen the inflammatory symptoms rather than target the cause of the disease.
 Current treatments require regular injections, which are expensive, ineffective in many patients, and do not reverse all of the symptoms.